 On-Campus assistance: Because taxes are not a University-related responsibility, unfortunately there are not tax experts on campus that can give tax advice.
-The IES office can try to help with extremely basic questions, but please keep in mind that taxes are a completely separate professional field that we are not trained in and we cannot legally give tax advice without proper training!
+The ISSS office can try to help with extremely basic questions, but please keep in mind that taxes are a completely separate professional field that we are not trained in and we cannot legally give tax advice without proper training!

 The Graduate Student Association has mentioned a program called VITA that provides tax assistance to low-income families, but please note before receiving free tax advice (from anyone!!) that you should always check to make sure the organization is proficient with NRA taxes, which are very different from resident taxes!
 If your taxes are done incorrectly, you could end up owing the IRS quite a lot of money!

 In the Community: There are many tax prep companies, such as H&R Block, that you will see in your community.
 Please be very careful in going to a place like this, as many tax professionals there are only trained on Resident taxes and won’t have the expertise to correctly help you with your NRA tax return.

 - Beverly Bareham, Certified Public Accountant.
 Beverly has helped a number of students with NRA (or resident) tax concerns, and students always speak highly of her patience and knowledge! http://www.barehamcpa.com/

 - Thomas Gorczynski, Gorczynski & Associates, LLC.
 844-693-5273; firstname.lastname@example.org Tom has worked on campus with NRA scholars

 - If you would like to recommend a professional that has worked well with you, or a community organization, please email email@example.com so we can add your recommendation to this website.